Illegal Phoenix Transactions

 Avoiding Phoenix Transactions

-ASIC and the Federal Government are very concerned about illegal activity by directors of companies: Specifically, phoenix transactions.
-Don’t find yourself in court for phoenix transactions.
+ASIC and the Federal Government are extremely concerned about illegal phoenix activity by directors.

 The Insolvency Experts Can Help: